Gloria Schoemann: Career

-Legacy and Quotes
+Legacy and quotes

+Despite Schoemann's significant contributions to Mexican cinema, like many women of her generation, she was less known as other people in her position.
+Schoemann's career spanned many decades, and she worked on an unusually high number of films, but today there is little written about Schoemann and her work.

-After winning the Salvador Toscano Medal Gloria is quoted as saying, “I always loved the cinema, I saw everything, so I realized the good and the bad; I never sat down to watch a movie from the point of view of my work.
+After winning the Salvador Toscano Medal, Schoemann was quoted as saying, "I always loved cinema, I saw everything, so I realized the good and the bad; I never sat down to watch a movie from the point of view of my work.
 I have given myself completely to it.
-And the editing work is hard, but for me it is the most exciting, interesting and important aspect of the cinema.”
+And the editing work is hard, but for me it is the most exciting, interesting and important aspect of cinema."

-Despite Gloria’s significant contributions to Mexican cinema, like many women of her generation, her legacy is not as celebrated as it should be.
-Gloria’s career spanned many decades, and she worked on an unusually high number of films but today there is little written about Gloria and her work.